-Cameroon’s largest hub, Douala, has had many foreign influences in the past and more recently an influx of migrants from within the country as well as from neighbouring regions.
+Ategwa lives and works in Douala, Cameroon’s largest city.
+His hometown has had many foreign influences in the past and more recently an influx of migrants from within the country as well as from neighbouring regions.
 This has shaped Douala into the vibrant and colourful metropolis that is the source of Ategwa's art.
-His paintings work as sequences in a larger narrative describing the chaos of his hometown.
-Moving between the taxi stands, newsagents, bars, roadside markets and fleeting moments of respite, the artist offers snapshots of everyday life.
+The paintings work as sequences in a larger narrative describing the chaos of his urban surroundings.

 Ategwa’s works are large format and mimic the scale of cityscapes and public space.
+Moving between the taxi stands, newsagents, bars, roadside markets and fleeting moments of respite, the artist offers snapshots of everyday life.
 His vivid colour palette and graphic style speak the language of advertising familiar to Douala’s inhabitants.

 Ategwa was born in 1988 in Kumba, Cameroon.
 His work has recently been shown widely in an international context.
 In 2018 he had his first solo show with Peres Projects, Berlin.
 Jack Bell Gallery will be presenting a solo booth of new paintings by Ategwa at the upcoming Armory Show, New York.